LUPAMBULUS

 Title of the art project

-"Lupambulus" is the Latin form of the name "Wolfgang", which is made up of the Latin words "lupus" [wolf] and "ambulare" [to go, to wander].
-The unusual and mysterious Latin translation of this name provided the title of an art project that was intended to shed light on the reasons for the invocation of St. Wolfgang in the church in Wintringen right up to the present day.
+"Lupambulus" is the Latin form of the name "Wolfgang", which is made up of the words "lupus" [wolf] and "ambulare" [to go, to wander].
+The unusual and mysterious Latin translation of this name provided the title for an art project that was intended to shed light on the reasons for the invocation of St. Wolfgang in the church in Wintringen right up to the present day.

 Content and methodology of the search movement